 I regularly drink meal-replacement green smoothies.
 For me, it’s a convenience thing.
 I’m not trying to lose weight or detox.
 It’s just really quick and simple to blend up a 32-ounce green smoothie for breakfast.

 However, I would never, ever do (nor advocate) a green smoothie-only diet for a couple reasons.

 Not many people can comfortably chug 120-150 ounces of green smoothie per day, every day.
 If you are drinking a 16-ounce green smoothie, you’re probably only getting about 200 or so calories, maybe even less.
 Drinking 16-ounce green smoothies in place of meals could set you up for a serious calorie deficit and nutritional deficiencies very quickly.

 Unless you are willing and able to drink a 40+ ounce green smoothie three to four times per day AND pack each smoothie full of sweet fruit (I’m talking 4 bananas, 1 mango, a few tangerines AND a handful of red grapes with an entire LARGE head of romaine lettuce), then you will not get enough calories and nutrients to stick to this diet and maintain your health.

 Secondly, the other reason I don’t advocate a smoothie-only diet is because I don’t believe in temporary diets.
 If you want ultimate health and long-term results, you need to make long-term, permanent diet and lifestyle changes.
 If you return to old eating habits after the smoothie diet ends, the diet was completely ineffective.

 This is why I don’t advocate green smoothie diets, severe calorie-restriction, juice or water fasts or any other temporary diet.
 Temporary changes simply do not lead to lasting results.
 Doing a smoothie diet or juice fast a few times each year does absolutely nothing to help you lose weight or detox if the rest of your diet is not in order.

-You might get short term benefits with a short term green smoothie diet that meets your nutrition targets, but it is far better and far more effective to implement green smoothies on a daily basis as part of an overall diet plan.
+You might get short term benefits with a short term green smoothie diet that meets your nutrition targets, but it is far better and far more effective to implement green smoothies on a daily basis as part of an overall diet and lifestyle plan.